pvyver/pvyver.github.io/docs/_posts/2023-12-07-cloudbrew-designing-azure-landing-zones.markdown

 In this session I'll discuss how to design a "Platform" and "Application" Landing Zone using these design areas.
 Best practices together with experience from the field, will make you ready to successfully design your landing zones.

-[Presentation deck]:"/_images/2023-12-07-cloudbrew-designing-azure-landing-zones-cloudbrew.svg"
+[Presentation deck1]:1/_docs/Designing your Landing Zones.pdf

-<a href="https://blog.philipvandevyver.com/_images/2023-12-07-cloudbrew-designing-azure-landing-zones-cloudbrew.svg">Presentation deck</a>
+<a href="https://blog.philipvandevyver.com/_docs/Designing your Landing Zones.pdf">Presentation deck</a>